manny-uncharted/ansible-learning/README.md

     Results:
     ![](img/ansible-ping.png)

-## What is yaml?
+## What is YAML?
-A yaml file is a human readable file that is used to store data, mostly configuration data.
-It works like a key value pair file.
+A YAML file is a human-readable file that is used to store data, mostly configuration data.
+It works like a key-value pair file.
 The key is the name of the data and the value is the data itself.
 Data can also be stored in a list or as an array.
 Yaml files can also contain dictionaries.
-Note: In writing yaml files you must have equal number of spaces.
+Note: In writing YAML files you must have an equal number of spaces.

 ## Ansible Playbook
-Ansible Playbook is a yaml file that is used to run ansible commands on a target system.
-It is a collection of tasks that are executed in order, from executing vms on public cloud to installing software on a server and many other tasks.
+Ansible Playbook is a YAML file that is used to run ansible commands on a target system.
+It is a collection of tasks that are executed in order, from executing VMS on the public cloud to installing software on a server and many other tasks.

 - A playbook file consists of a play and a series of tasks.

 - A play is a collection of tasks that are executed in order.
 - A Task is an action to be performed on the target system.

-- A play in plaintext is a list of dictionaries with properties such name, hosts, tasks.
+- A play in plaintext is a list of dictionaries with properties such as names, hosts, and tasks.

 After creating your playbook you can run it by running the following command:
 ```